 - A State Fair Hearing is an independent review conducted by the California Department of Health Services if you feel your grievance or appeal, was unsatisfactorily resolved.

-Staff can help you with this problem resolution process.
-You may also ask the Patients’ Rights Advocate to assist you:
+Staff can help you with this problem-resolution process.
+You may also ask the Patient’ Rights Advocate to assist you: